Fountain Street Church

 Fountain Street Church (FSC) is an independent, non-denominational church in Grand Rapids, Michigan.
 The church started out as a Baptist congregation, but it changed its views when liberal Christianity became popular in the late 1800s.
 Most of the people who influenced this change were graduates of the University of Chicago Divinity School, a pioneer of liberal Christianity.

-Established in the largest town in West Michigan in 1869 as Fountain Street Baptist Church, by 1960, FSC ended its Baptist identity altogether to become an independent, non-denominational, and liberal church.
+Established in the largest town in West Michigan in 1869 as Fountain Street Baptist Church, by 1960 FSC ended its Baptist identity to become an independent, non-denominational, and liberal church.
 In 1959, a book chronicling the story of Fountain Street Church titled Liberal Legacy – A History of Fountain Street Church was published in-house by Philip Buchen, a member of the church and legal advisor to President Gerald Ford.

-In the years between 1896 and 2006, Fountain Street Church gradually shed its explicitly Christian identity for a non-creedal identity similar to Unitarian Universalism.
-Its mission to "Free the Mind, Grow the Soul and Change the World" summarizes the church's approach to religion.

 History

 The roots of Fountain Street Church date to 1824 when the region's original Baptist mission established itself to convert the Ottawa Native Americans.
 A lengthy history of institutional squabbles between themselves and other area Baptists eventually culminated in the two factions' reunion in 1869 to create Fountain Street Baptist Church (so named for the building they erected on the east side of downtown Grand Rapids).

 Following the ministry of John L. Jackson, the church selected John Herman Randall, a young graduate of the new University of Chicago Divinity School.
 Over his ten-year ministry, Randall effectively converted Fountain Street Baptist Church from "traditional" to "progressive," reflecting the spirit of the Divinity School that is still known for its liberal approach to religious studies.
 He left to serve Mount Morris Baptist Church in New York, New York, and eventually moved on to serve John Haynes Holmes' Community Church of New York, beginning a kinship with Unitarians that continues to this day.
 Randall's son, John Herman Randall, Jr., became a noted philosopher at Columbia University.

 While Randall's career moved the church toward a more liberal direction, his successor, Alfred Wesley Wishart—also a graduate of the Divinity School—permanently set FSC on a liberal path.
 Wishart's career was marked by three significant events: 1) The 1911 furniture workers' strike; 2) the rebuilding of the church following destruction by fire in 1917; and 3) the use of FSC as a public venue for international debates and lectures.